MicrosoftDocs/win32/desktop-src/PCSVDeviceProv/requeststatechange-cim-concretejob.md

 ---
-Description: 'Requests that the state of the job be changed to the value specified in the RequestedState parameter.'
+Description: Requests that the state of the job be changed to the value specified in the RequestedState parameter.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '720ee065-983a-470a-bcc8-9a966f6fcc9d'
+ms.assetid: 720ee065-983a-470a-bcc8-9a966f6fcc9d
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'RequestStateChange method of the CIM\_ConcreteJob class'
+title: RequestStateChange method of the CIM\_ConcreteJob class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # RequestStateChange method of the CIM\_ConcreteJob class